 That is the spirit in which the Benn Act was passed.
 That Act signals to the EU that there are people in Parliament who do not want to conclude a deal, who do not want to leave by 31 October and who want to delay.
 Indeed, the right hon. and learned Gentleman is one of them.
 He has had every opportunity to engage meaningfully with Government, not just on the deal but on no-deal preparations.

-When I last spoke to the House, on 25 September—the right hon.
-Gentleman referred to my statement then—I invited any MP in this House to come to the Cabinet Office and the Department for Exiting the European Union to discuss a deal and our no-deal preparations.
+When I last spoke to the House, on 25 September—the right hon. and learned Gentleman referred to my statement then—I invited any MP in this House to come to the Cabinet Office and the Department for Exiting the European Union to discuss a deal and our no-deal preparations.
 Only one Opposition MP, the hon.
 Member for Leicester West (Liz Kendall), accepted that invitation.
 Oh sorry—and the hon.
 Member for North Down (Lady Hermon).
 Two Opposition MPs.
 That is the measure of the seriousness with which the Labour party, the SNP and all the Opposition parties take our Brexit negotiations: an open offer, an invitation, to come and talk rejected hands down.

 “We’ve had a decision and we respect that decision.”